hejtmy/fgu-optic-flow-js/README.md

 All are written in the `parameter (type: default value)` format

 - name (string): name for posteriority
+- version (string: "1.0"): name of the version
 - duration (int: 1000): trial duration in ms.
 - blinkDuration (int: 200): duration of blink in ms
 - canvasSize (dict{"x"(int: 500), "y"(int: 500)}): size of the canvas in px